EliAndrewC/l7r/setting/l7r.md

 Each domain usually has 5-10 major lineages which make up the majority of its samurai and who administer its government.
 The daimyo's lineage is often referred to as the ruling lineage and always has the same name as the domain itself, e.g. the ruling lineage of the Damasu house is, unsurprisingly, the Damasu lineage.

 Most domains have a handful of smaller lineages which are too minor to be granted a position in the House Chancellery, but whose members still proudly uphold the traditions of their family line.
-Sometimes such lineages grow sufficiently large and successful enough to be granted a seat on the chancellery, and other times existing lineages shrink or otherwise fall into disfavor and lose their seat.
+Sometimes such lineages grow sufficiently large and successful to be granted a seat on the chancellery, and other times existing lineages shrink or otherwise fall into disfavor and lose their seat.
 In general, lineages which make up at least 10% of a domain usually have seats in their local House Chancellery, and smaller lineages do not, though this is not a legal requirement and daimyo have absolute legal authority in their domains to promote or dismiss their retainers at their sole discretion.

 Such changes most often happen during turbulent times, and the recent war and changes in Damasu lands (as explained on the Timeline) have caused many changes to the makeup of the Damasu's lineages, which are now almost completely different than they were 15 years ago before the Tsume invasion.